sohskd/FileUtility/README.md

 ### Steps
 - Step 1
-    - There should be a zip file in the Test Output Directory after the file compression
+    - There should be zip files in the Test Output Directory after the file compression
-    - You may unzip the zip file to view the contents
+    - You may unzip the zip file to view the contents where the files will be of the maximum size specified during the file compression step

 - Step 2
     - Remove the unzipped folder in the Test Output Directory before running the decompression command.
 There should only be zip files in the Test Output Directory